neuroscout/neuroscout/docs/cli/usage.md

   --help               Show this message and exit.
 ```

-The `get` command prepares your system for analysis execution by:

-    1) preparing the output directory
-    1) downloading the analysis bundle (containing the BIDS StatsModel specification, event files, and more configuration)
-    2) downloading the preprocessed fMRI data.
+The `get` command prepares your system for analysis execution by 1) preparing the output directory, 2) downloading the analysis bundle (containing the BIDS StatsModel specification, event files, and more), and 3) downloading the preprocessed fMRI data.

 Note that only the specific files for that analysis will be download (i.e. only those runs/subjects)

 By default, the input fMRI data is downloaded to the output directory under `sourcedata`, forming a fully re-executable output.
 However, if you run many analyses with the same dataset, it can be useful to download the data to a common folder that can be re-used in other